Detailed study of Hebrew language and syntax, with weekly language exercises. The translation and exegesis of selected passages.

 - Schedule C

 - Arts and Music, Theology

-- Students must have studied enough Hebrew to read simple biblical texts in the original Hebrew before the paper begins, which usually means having completed HEBR 132 (or equivalent).
+- Students must have studied enough Hebrew to read biblical texts in the original Hebrew before the paper begins, which usually means having successfully completed HEBR 132 and BIBS 213.

 Dr James Harding firstname.lastname@example.org